 José A. Scheinkman is the Charles and Lynn Zhang Professor of Economics at Columbia, Theodore Wells ‘29 Professor of Economics (emeritus) at Princeton, and Research Associate at NBER.
 During the academic year 2020-2021 he is engaged in full-time research as a Senior Research Scholar at Columbia’s economics department.
 Previously, Scheinkman was Alvin H. Baum Distinguished Service Professor and Chair of the Department of Economics at the University of Chicago, Blaise Pascal Research Professor (France), Visiting Professor at Collège de France, and Vice-President in the Financial Strategies Group of Goldman, Sachs.
 Scheinkman is a Member of the National Academy of Sciences, Fellow of the American Academy of Arts and Sciences, Fellow of the American Finance Association, and recipient of a John Simon Guggenheim Memorial Fellowship and of a “doctorat honoris causa” from the Université Paris-Dauphine.
 In 2014, he was awarded the CME Group-MSRI Prize in Innovative Quantitative Applications.

-Scheinkman’s current research is on Financial Economics with emphasis on asset-price bubbles.
+Scheinkman’s current research is on Financial Economics with emphasis on Climate Finance and asset-price bubbles.
 He was born in Rio de Janeiro and participates actively on debates concerning economic and social policy in Brazil.
 He is a member of the board of directors of Cosan S.A., a Brazilian company engaged in the production and distribution of sugar, ethanol, energy and logistic services and of the Advisory Board of Stone, a Brazilian fintech listed on the Nasdaq.